A warm welcome!

 (09.04.2019) Evo-BoGa meeting in Frankfurt

-On 5th April 2019, participants from Berlin, Bonn, Frankfurt (Palmengarten and Senckenberg), Göttingen, Heidelberg and Munich of the “Evo-BoGa” project (BMBF-funded) met in the rooms of the botany department to discuss progress.
+On 5th April 2019, participants from Berlin, Bonn, Frankfurt (Palmengarten and Senckenberg), Göttingen, Heidelberg and Munich of the “Evo-BoGa” project (BMBF-funded) met in the rooms of the botany division to discuss progress.
 The aim of the project is to make the living collections of botanical gardens more accessible through a common portal for research, teaching and species protection, and to facilitate the identification of species through the use of molecular methods.

 Sascha Heller completed his doctorate on the Evolution of the Bromelioideae on 29th March 2019 with the disputation.
-Despite him being working outside botany for some time now, a number of planned publications in cooperation with Elton Leme and the “Bromelistas” of the department should now be finalized.
+Despite him being working outside botany for some time now, a number of planned publications in cooperation with Elton Leme and the “Bromelistas” of the division should now be finalized.

 (21.03.2019) Google Arts & Culture on herbaria